Eastern Woodcock Migratory Research Cooperative

 Research

 Our project seeks to better understand American woodcock migration throughout eastern North America.
-We kicked off our pilot season in Fall 2017 when we marked 6 woodcock with satellite transmitters in Maine prior to fall migration.
-These tags weigh between 4 and 7 grams and will periodically send us data on each woodcock's location and status (live or dead) as it makes it fall migration to the southeastern US.
-You can download annual progress reports from the project at the links below.
+It began with our pilot season in 2017 when we marked 6 woodcock with satellite transmitters in Maine prior to fall migration.
+These tags weigh between 4 and 7 grams and periodically send us data on each woodcock's location and status (live or dead) as it moves around the landscape.

-Beginning in the fall of 2018, we worked with project partners across the eastern United States and Canada to mark birds with satellite transmitters throughout their breeding and wintering range.
-Using these GPS tags, we will monitor woodcock during both spring and fall migration.
-We are principally interested in determining:
+Beginning in the fall of 2018, we worked with project partners across the eastern United States and Canada to mark birds with satellite transmitters throughout their breeding and wintering range (see figures below).
+This allows us to monitor woodcock during both spring and fall migration.
+Check out our migration page for the current status of our marked birds, and our explore data page for previous seasons' data.

 • when woodcock initiate migration